On this page:

 This initiative is split into two streams:

-Stream 1 (closed as at midday 3 November): Eligible local councils have been contacted directly regarding Stream 1.
+Stream 1 (closed 3 November): Eligible local councils have been contacted directly regarding Stream 1.
 The stream provides funding for shorter-term projects within high and moderate social impacted local government areas.
 Payments of $250,000 or $100,000 are available to eligible councils only.

-UPDATED!
-Stream 2 (open until 11 December): This is for the broader community and is a grants program for organisations in bushfire-affected Local Government Areas, including community groups, councils, joint organisations, NGOs, and not-for-profits.
+Stream 2 (closed 11 December): This is for the broader community and is a grants program for organisations in bushfire-affected Local Government Areas, including community groups, councils, joint organisations, NGOs, and not-for-profits.
 It is for social recovery and preparedness projects between $20,000 and $300,000.
 Grants will be assessed with a regional lens to maximise the recovery support to communities across local government boundaries.